locutusjs/locutus/CONTRIBUTING.md

 - `injectweb` iterates over functions and parses them via the `_load` and `_parse` methods, specifically: the header comments that declare authors, tests, and dependencies
 - `injectweb` then writes each function to `website/source`.
 The code is written as the content.
-The other parsed properties are prepended as [YAML front matter](https://jekyllrb.com/docs/frontmatter/)
+The other parsed properties are prepended as YAML front matter
-- Jekyll uses `website/_layouts/function.html` as the layout template for the function collection, this determines how all the properties are rendered.

 Blog posts can be found in `website/source/_posts`.